s-mv/smvm/README.md

 ---

 ## Usage
-The VM is meant to be embedded into
+The VM is meant to be embedded into C.

 ### Basic Usage
 ### C Interoperability